BrianWu06/ExactOptimalDesigns_Hormesis/README.md

     devtools::install_github("PingYangChen/globpso")

 In our app, we only allow users to search for up to 15 number of design points for all 5 optimal exact design problems mentioned in our paper to avoid exhausting the avaiable computing resource on the server.
-Hence, we suggest useres to adjust and run the codes on their own device for larger number of design points.
+Hence, we suggest useres to adjust and run the codes on their own device for a larger number of design points.

-For more details of the background knowledge of our works, please refer to the user manual page of our [app](https://brianwu.shinyapps.io/hormesis_ed_pso/).
+For more details of the background knowledge of our work, please refer to the user manual page of our [app](https://brianwu.shinyapps.io/hormesis_ed_pso/) or our paper [paper](https://www.sciencedirect.com/science/article/abs/pii/S2468111325000052?via%3Dihub)

 The following R code (main.R) is an example of how to use the source code for the desired optimal exact designs.